phoenixframework/phoenix/guides/deployment/deployment.md

 Do not copy those values directly, set `SECRET_KEY_BASE` according to the result of `mix phx.gen.secret` and `DATABASE_URL` according to your database address.

-If for some reason you do not want to rely on environment variables, you can hard code the secrets in your `config/prod.secret.exs`, but make sure not to check the file into your version control system.
+If for some reason you do not want to rely on environment variables, you can hard code the secrets in your `config/runtime.exs` (formerly `config/prod.secret.exs`), but make sure not to check the file into your version control system.

 With your secret information properly secured, it is time to configure assets!